Air launch: History

 One of the earliest uses of air launching used an airship as a carrier and docking station for biplane parasite fighters.
 These planes would connect to their mothership through a trapeze-like rig, mounted to the top of the upper wing, that attached to a hook dangling from the bottom of the dirigible above.
 Fighters could be both launched and retrieved this way, giving the airship the speed and striking power of fixed-wing craft, while giving the fighters the range and lingering time of an airship.
 With advances in airplane technology, especially in range, the value of a dirigible mothership was reduced and the concept became obsolete.

 The parasite fighter concept was later revived several times, in an attempt to solve the problem of how to protect bombers from fighter attack.
-The Convair B-36 was used to air launch several prototype fighters for defense, but none offered performance that could match ground-launched fighters — even the largest bomber ever mass-produced was too small a mothership for the jet age — and docking presented its own problems.
+The Convair B-36 was used to air launch several prototype fighters for defense, but none offered performance that could match ground-launched fighters.
+Even the largest bomber ever mass-produced was too small a mothership for the jet age.
+Docking also presented its own plethora of problems.

 Air launch is the standard way to launch air-to-surface missiles and air-to-air missiles and is mainly used for rocket-powered craft, allowing them to conserve their fuel until lifted to altitude by a larger aircraft.
 The B-29, B-50, and B-52 have all served in the carrier role for research programs such as the Bell X-1 and X-15.

 In the 1960s the SR-71 aircraft was used to launch the Lockheed D-21/M-21 drone to speeds of up to Mach 3.
 However, this added a degree of difficulty due to the shock wave pattern around an aircraft at supersonic speeds.
 After three successful tests, the fourth resulted in a collision with the carrier aircraft, in which both craft were destroyed and one crew member drowned.
 The project was subsequently abandoned.

 During the development of the Space Shuttle orbiter in the 1970s, NASA used two modified Boeing 747 airliners, known as the Shuttle Carrier Aircraft, to launch the Space Shuttle Enterprise, a crewed atmospheric test vehicle used to test the orbiter's approach and landing capabilities.
 These aircraft were subsequently used throughout the Space Shuttle Program to transport the shuttles across long distances.